erjosito/CSPpython/README.md

 ## Using the CSPCLI module

 Download the cspcli.py file to a directory in your machine from where you can import modules.
 You can then import the functions you require (at least the login function).
-Check the script createCustomer.py for an example where the functions cspLogin and addCustomer are imported.
+Check the script createCustomer.py for an example where the functions cspLogin and addCustomer are imported (works when cspcli.py and createCustomer.py are in the same directory).

 ## CSPCLI Tutorial